-If, due to budgetary problems, a face-to-face meeting cannot happen, all points can be voted via a written consultation.
+If a face-to-face meeting cannot happen, all points can be voted in an online meeting.
 In this case, the BoD will send to each member organisation by e-mail the text of any proposed resolutions, with a summary and all documents needed for Members' information.
-Member organisations will have 15 days from the receipt date to respond with their vote.

 The voting process will be adopted by the BoD (ie, electronically or face-to-face), taking into account the number of member organisations and the expenses of a GA.

 Section 2 - Extraordinary Meetings

 Extraordinary Meetings of the General Assembly may be called by the Chair of the Board of Directors who shall fix the time and place for the meeting.
 An Extraordinary Meeting may also be called by request in writing of not less than a third of the member organizations.
 Written notice of the date, time and place of the extraordinary meeting shall be announced at least thirty days prior to such meeting.

 Each member organization of Euro-HSP not in arrears shall have the right to cast one vote at GA's and Extraordinary GA's.
 Such vote(s) may be cast in person by an individual certified as the member's Euro-HSP Permanent Representative, or by written Proxy duly executed by or on behalf of such member.
 The Proxy can be established by a written document and can designate:

 (a) Another individual from the member organization who will attend the Meeting instead of the Euro-HSP Permanent Representative (an Alternate Representative), or